pveentjer/Rust-based-ARM-emulator/Readme.md

 ## Warning

 This project is toy project.
 I want to upgrade my Rust skills and I needed a serious enough challenge to work on.
-Also the challenge should initially be without the need for concurrency control so that I get a better understanding of ownership.
+Also, the challenge should initially be without the need for concurrency control so that I get a better understanding of ownership.

 ### CPU features